 The first time I baked this loaf, I baked it all at 425°F and the top browned quite quickly, while the inner pieces of dough did not fully bake through.
 The second time, I baked it all at 375°F and the dough baked through, but the pastry wasn’t as beautifully golden brown.

-So, starting it at 375ºF, then increasing the temperature to 425ºF results in an evenly baked and beautifully puffed wellington.
+The solution?
+Start it at 375ºF, then increase the temperature to 425ºF for an evenly baked and beautifully puffed wellington.

-Personally, I think this loaf is rich and moist enough that it doesn’t need gravy.
-But, traditionally, beef wellington is served with gravy, so I provide the option here as well.
+Traditionally, beef wellington is served with gravy, so I provide the option here as well (though personally, I think this loaf is rich and moist enough to do without the gravy).
 The mushroom gravy is made with many of the same ingredients as the mushroom log, so it should be pretty quick to throw together.

 woman's hands slicing a vegan mushroom wellington on a parchment paper lined cutting board.